 The melodies are simple and cheerful and the costumes,

 Music and dance

-The “ball pagès” or typical dance of Ibiza and Formentera, is much more than a beautiful display of our culture, our traditions and our traditional folklore.
+The “ball pagès”, the typical dance of Ibiza and Formentera, is much more than a beautiful display of our culture, our traditions and our traditional folklore.
 It is, in addition, a living relic of remote and very ancient ritual dances.

 According to some researchers, the inscrutable position of the woman identifies the female figure with an ancient goddess or with the moon.
 Let us not forget that the goddess of Carthage was Tanit, who personified the moon.

 Fertility dances, courtship dances, ancient cult dances dedicated to a mother goddess or dedicated to the moon, the oldest feminine symbol.
-Dances full of mystery which have survived in Ibiza mainly in the countryside.
-This is down to the main family celebrations, like weddings, annual slaughtering of a pig, village festivals and festivals for wells and springs.
+Dances full of mystery which have survived in Ibiza mainly in the countryside, as an essential part of family celebrations, like weddings, annual slaughtering of a pig, village festivals and festivals for wells and springs.